anjazgodic/lmmprobe/README.md

-# lmmprobe
+# LMM-PROBE
 This is a package to perform sparse high-dimensional linear mixed modeling based on a partitioned empirical Bayes ECM algorithm.
-Please refer to the package manual for an example.
+Please refer to the package manual for more details on the lmmprobe function.

+To install the package, please follow the code snippet below:
 ```
 library(devtools)
 install_github("anjazgodic/lmmprobe")